 Join the Network

-We’re expecting many new neighbors in the coming weeks and months as part of the historic nationwide effort to resettle over 50,000 evacuees from Afghanistan.
+NICE has already resettled over 200 Afghan evacuees, and are approved to welcome 250 refugees from around the world in 2022.
 During this critical time, we’re leaning on the Nashville community to ensure our new neighbors have access to the entire network of services and support they need to become economically self-sufficient and successfully transition into life in the United States.

 Are there translators available to us?

 We have some volunteer translators on our team and a plan to work with you to secure additional support.